St. Hildegard of Bingen

 For more on this saint, read PADRE PIO: HIGHLIGHTS OF HIS LIFE.

-Dr. Italy appears weekly on the Sonrise Morning show, a production of Sacred Heart Radio.
+Dr. Italy appears often on the Sonrise Morning show, a production of Sacred Heart Radio.
 You can listen to this show broadcast live Monday through Friday via the EWTN Global Catholic Radio, a network of over 120 local affiliate stations in the US.
 You can find podcasts from the Sonrise Morning on both Sacred Heart radio site and www.crossroadsinitiative.com.

 Banner/featured image of Padre Pio by Ramon F Velasquez.
 CC 3.0.